tarasariya-uttam/ai-agent-github-assistant/README.md

-# GitHub AI Agent – Repository Assistant 🔍🤖
+# GitHub AI Chatbot – Repository Assistant 🔍🤖

 An intelligent assistant that lets you **chat with any public GitHub repo** using GPT-4.
 Ask about structure, setup steps, important modules, recent changes, or anything else — powered by **LangChain**, **RAG**, and **FAISS**.